lucianoalessi/Random-quote-machine/README.md

 #### Functionalities

-1. Presionar el boton new quote para generar una nueva quote.
+1. Press the new quote button to generate a new quote.
 2. Press the button with the twitter icon if you want to tweet that quote.

 #### Libraries